-FTP_ITC_EXT.1.1 The TSF shall use 802.11-2012, 802.1X, and EAP-TLS and [selection, at least one of: IPsec, TLS, DTLS, HTTPS protocol] to provide a communication channel between itself and another trusted IT product that is logically distinct from other communication channels, provides assured identification of its end points, protects channel data from disclosure, and detects modification of the channel data.
+] protocols to provide a communication channel between itself and another trusted IT product that is logically distinct from other communication channels, provides assured identification of its end points, protects channel data from disclosure, and detects modification of the channel data.

 Application Note: The intent of the mandatory portion of the above requirement is to use the cryptographic protocols identified in the requirement to establish and maintain a trusted channel between the TOE and an access point, VPN Gateway, or other trusted IT product.

+The ST author must list which trusted channel protocols are implemented by the Mobile Device.

+The TSF must be validated against the Extended Package for WLAN Clients to satisfy the mandatory trusted channels of 802.11-2012, 802.1X, and EAP-TLS.

+To satisfy the mandatory trusted channel of TLS and if "mutually authenticated DTLS as defined in the Package for Transport Layer Security" is selected, the TSF must be validated against the TLS Functional Package, with the following selections made:

+- FCS TLS EXT.1:

+- either TLS or DTLS is selected as appropriate

+- o client is selected

+- FCS_TLSC_EXT.1.1 or FCS_DTLSC_EXT.1.1 (as appropriate): - The cipher suites selected must correspond with the algorithms and hash functions allowed in FCS COP.1. - Mutual authentication must be selected - FCS TLSC EXT.1.3 or FCS DTLSC EXT.1.3 (as appropriate): - With no exceptions is selected.

-The ST author shall list which trusted channel protocols are implemented by the Mobile Device.
-The TSF shall be validated against the WLAN Clients Extended Package to satisfy the mandatory trusted channels of 802.11-2012, 802.1 X, and EAP-TLS.
-If the ST author selects IPsec, the TSF shall be validated against the IPsec Virtual Private Network (VPN) Client Extended Package.
-Annex B contains the requirements for implementing each of the other optional trusted channel protocols.
-The ST author must include the security functional requirements for the trusted channel protocol selected in FTP_ITC_EXT.1 in the main body of the ST.
+If the ST author selects IPsec, the TSF must be validated against the PP-Module for VPN Client.

+Appendix B - Selection-Based Requirements contains the requirements for implementing each of the other optional trusted channel protocols.
+The ST author must include the security functional requirements for the trusted channel protocol selected in FTP ITC EXT.1 in the main body of the ST.